Unravelling inter-channel quantum interference in below-threshold nonsequential double ionization with statistical measures: Introduction

 Within RESI, quantum interference can be characterized as intrachannel interference, stemming from multiple events within a single excitation pathway, and interchannel interference arising from interference between pathways through different excited states.
+The investigations in \cite{Maxwell2016,Hao2014}, performed for long pulses that can be approximated by monochromatic waves, show that interchannel interference can reshape the RESI distributions.
+In \cite{Hao2014}, this interference has been employed to break a fourfold symmetry present in incoherent RESI distributions, and appropriate coherent superpositions of excitation channels have been used in \cite{Maxwell2016} to obtain correlated, anticorrelated, cross-, or ring-shaped RESI distributions.

-Excitation to multiple intermediate channels underlies many interferometric schemes such as RABITT, high-harmonic interferometry and multiphoton ionization studies \cite{Dudovich2006, Shafir2012}.
-However the systematic investigation of interchannel interference conditions in RESI under arbitrary driving fields remains incomplete.
-Previous works addressed the general conditions for intrachannel interference, and applied these to few-cycle pules \cite{Hashim2024} and bichromatic fields \cite{Hashim2025} but a unified analytical framework that encompasses more than one excitation channel is lacking.
+Excitation to multiple intermediate channels underlies many interferometric schemes such as RABITT, high-harmonic interferometry, and multiphoton ionization studies \cite{Dudovich2006, Shafir2012}.
+However, the systematic investigation of interchannel interference conditions in RESI under arbitrary driving fields remains incomplete.
+Previous works addressed the general conditions for intrachannel interference, and applied these to few-cycle pules \cite{Hashim2024} and bichromatic fields \cite{Hashim2025}, revealing a rich tapestry associated with electron exchange, time-delayed processes and a combination of electron exchange and time delays.
+However, a unified analytical framework that encompasses more than one excitation channel is lacking.

 A key limitation in detangling multichannel interference arises from the huge number of interfering processes.
 Even for a single channel, there exist numerous phase differences leading to intricate interference patterns.
-When more than one excitation channel is present, the overwhelming number of phase differences requires additional resources to study interference systematically.
+When more than one excitation channel is present, the overwhelming number of phase differences requires additional resources and a complementary strategy, as the analytical tools employed in our previous work no longer suffice to systematically study interference.
 Furthermore, inter-channel interference depends strongly on the geometry and bound-state energies of the target.
 There are at least two channels involved, whose interplay may be difficult to map into the resulting patterns.
+The aim of the present work is to develop a systematic toolkit for identifying, classifying, and quantifying inter-channel interference in RESI whenever it occurs.
+This toolkit can be transferred to a myriad scenarios within and outside strong-field and attosecond physics, for which intermediate excited states play a role.
+Examples are HHG multichannel interference \cite{Smirnova2009,Augstein2012,Hassouneh2014}, RABITT \cite{Paul2001,Dahlstrom2012,Agostini2024} and interferometric spectroscopy, laser-driven dynamics in molecules \cite{Nisoli2017}, and multiphoton ionisation in solids \cite{Ghimire2018,Kruchinin2018}.